Droogans/unmaintainable-code/README.md

 #### Subvert The Help Desk

 One way to help ensure the code is full of bugs is to ensure the maintenance programmers never hear about them.
 This requires subverting the help desk.
 Never answer the phone.
 Use an automated voice that says "thank you for calling the helpline.
-To reach a real person press "1" or leave a voice mail wait for the tone".
+To reach a real person press "1" or leave a voicemail wait for the tone".
 Email help requests should be ignored other than to assign them a tracking number.
 The standard response to any problem is " I think your account is locked out.
 The person able to authorise reinstatement is not available just now."

 #### Keep Your Mouth Shut